Cale Iorg

-Garth Cale Iorg (born September 6, 1985) is an American former professional baseball player.
+Garth Cale Iorg (born September 6, 1985) is a Canadian-born American former professional baseball player.
 He is the son of former Major League Baseball (MLB) player Garth Iorg and nephew of former MLB player Dane Iorg.
 Iorg played college baseball for the Alabama Crimson Tide.
 After his freshman season at Alabama, Iorg put his baseball career on hold to go on a Mormon mission to Lisbon, Portugal.
 He was drafted by the Detroit Tigers shortly before he returned from the mission.
 Iorg was ranked as the third best prospect in the Tigers organization by Baseball America following the 2008 season.

 High school and college

 Iorg was a four-year starter at Karns High School near Knoxville, Tennessee.
 As a junior, he batted .489 with 20 RBI and 19 stolen bases.
 In his senior season, he batted .495 with 15 home runs and 57 RBI, while compiling a .698 on-base percentage and a 1.131 slugging mark.
 He also scored 52 runs and stole 34 of 36 bases.

 In his freshman and only season at Alabama, Iorg batted .280 with an on-base percentage of .331 and slugging percentage of .415 as the Crimson Tide's starting shortstop.